 Pervious pavements allows water to infiltrate the surface layer and enter into a high-void, aggregate, sub-base ayer.
 The captured water is stored in the sub-base layer until it either infiltrates the underlying soil strata or is routed through an under-drain system to a conventional stormwater conveyance system.
 (APWA/MARC p.
 2-2)

 Pervious pavements are an example of structural BMP’s that reduce runoff at the source.
 There are many different kinds, including interlocking pavers that allow infiltration in spaces filled with pea gravel between the pavers; lattice work with vegetation; and concrete and asphalt that are made to allow water to seep through the surface.
-In all cases the pavement is underlain with several porous strata that can hold the water while it slowly moves out of the system. you can visit a demonstration project at the Coon Creek Trailhead in Lenexa and you can watch video demonstrations by clicking here.
+In all cases the pavement is underlain with several porous strata that can hold the water while it slowly moves out of the system.
+You can visit a demonstration project at the Coon Creek Trailhead in Lenexa and learn more about pervious pavement.

 A common structural BMP for retail and business developments, bioretention basins are small engineered and landscaped basins intended to provide water quality management by filtering stormwater runoff before it is released into stormdrain systems.
 (APWA/MARC p.
 2-1) They are ideal for use in median strips, parking lot islands, and landscaped swales, and are best distributed throughout the development to treat runoff as close to the source as possible.